ChristianEG98/Actuallys-Forecast/README.md

 # Actuallys-Forecast
-Website that shows you the current forecast on any location.
+Website that shows current and seven days forecast on any location.

 Website URL: https://actuallys-forecast.firebaseapp.com/